A Process to Increase Plant Recovery, Raise Overall Quality and Reduce Environmental Waste

 Conceived in the laboratories of Virginia Tech and commercialized in partnership with industry veterans, MRC’s technology heralds a new future for coal and mineral processing.

-For nearly four decades, Dr. Roe-Hoan Yoon has focused his research on methods to improve separation and recovery of fine coal and minerals.
-As Director of the Center of Advanced Separation Technologies (CAST) at Virginia Tech, Dr. Yoon has invented and licensed equipment, additives and processes that have been employed by the mining industry to produce billions of dollars’ worth of raw materials.
-To date, he has 57 U.S. and international patents to his credit, many of which have been commercialized.
+For four decades, Dr. Roe-Hoan Yoon has researched ways to improve separation and recovery of fine coal and minerals.
+As Director of the Center of Advanced Separation Technologies (CAST) at Virginia Tech, he has more than 70 U.S. and international patents to his credit.
+Minerals processing manufacturing companies have licensed equipment, additives and processes based on his inventions to produce billions of dollars’ worth of raw materials.

 In 2010, Dr. Yoon and research partner Dr. Gerald Luttrell made a laboratory breakthrough in recovering and simultaneously de-watering the finest fractions of minerals and coal.
 Upon sharing batch lab scale results with Dr. Stanley Suboleski, former department head of Mining and Minerals Engineering at Virginia Tech, the researchers approached industry veteran and long-standing supporter of the university, E. Morgan Massey.

 Massey, who has designed and overseen construction of dozens of coal preparation plants over his career, immediately recognized the potential of the Hydrophobic Hydrophilic Separation (HHS) technology.
 With the support of industry leaders Dr. Peter Bethel, Carl Bauer, and Bob Gentile, he launched Minerals Refining Company (MRC) 2012.